 sudo apt install speedtest-cli (or your distro’s equivalent) to get it.

-2) In the Terminal’s window, type the following command:
+2) In the terminal window, type this command:

-The app takes 30 seconds or so to properly measure your upload and download speeds so do be patient.
-Once it’s ready you’ll see a concise report:
+The app will take 30 seconds or so to measure your upload and download speeds so be patient.
+Once complete you get to see a concise report that looks like this:

 If you want to see more information about your network during and after the test (such as IP address, test location, etc) you can run

 --simple flag.
 This delivers more verbose output, like so:

 To see the full range of options available with the tool —there are lots— run the

 speedtest-cli -h command to crib the man page.

 So that’s it; you now know how to run a network speed test on any Linux distro from whatever terminal emulator or CLI environment is provided